Course Outline

 Testimonials (6)

-Course was conducted very well and it was evident that the trainer made it a point of honor to be prepared regardless of the level that the group might represent.
-The trainer had exercises from every possible section that could be covered.
-The more difficult exercises were based on easier ones, ensuring continuity of the activity.
-The fact that we did not complete everything is not a flaw in this case.
-This fact indicates that the trainer could conduct the course even for a group at a similar level of knowledge and advancement as himself.
+The training was conducted very well, and it was evident that the trainer made it a point of honor to be prepared regardless of the level the group might represent.
+He had exercises from every possible area that could be covered.
+The more difficult exercises were based on the easier ones, ensuring a smooth progression of activities.
+The fact that we didn't cover everything is not a flaw in this case.
+This indicates that the trainer could conduct training even for a group with a similar level of knowledge and advancement as himself.

 Pawel maszota - INTEL TECHNOLOGY POLAND SP Z O O